krakenrf/krakensdr_doa/README.md

 4. To stop the server and the DSP processing chain run the following script:
 `./kill.sh`

-After starting the script a web based server opens at port number `8080`, which then can be accessed by typing `KRAKEN_IP:8080/` in the address bar of any web browser.
-You can find the IP address of the KrakenSDR Pi4 wither via your routers WiFi management page, or by typing `ip addr` into the terminal.
-You can also use the hostname of the Pi4 in place of the IP address, but this only works on local networks, and not the internet, or mobile hotspot networks.

   ![image info](./doc/kraken_doadsp_main.png)

 ## Upcoming Features and Known Bugs